Vivekanand-R/AI-Product-Framework/README.md

 The Netherlands, with its high mobile bases and multiple SIM usage (especially among business users and digital nomads), provided the ideal testbed.
 By activating eSIM via software update for a limited user group and monitoring uptake through carrier partnerships and consumer feedback, valuable insights — all while keeping costs and development low.

-As a user, The Samsung Wave 525, which I bought back in 2010 (15 years ago), still remains my all-time favorite phone - a great example of design thinking, especially in its smooth and intuitive sliding experience.
+As one of the millions of users, The Samsung Wave 525 connect, which I bought back in 2010 (15 years ago), still remains my all-time favorite phone - a great example of design thinking, especially in its smooth and intuitive sliding human experience.

 **Samsung’s potential entry and already active healthcare market.**